JorelAli/CommandAPI/docssrc/src/simplefunctionwrapper.md

 > **Developer's Note**
 >
-> The `SimpleFunctionWrapper` class only represents on Minecraft function.
-As a result, to represent a Minecraft "tag", which is a collection of Minecraft functions, the CommandAPI simply uses a `SimpleFunctionWrapper[]`.
+> The `SimpleFunctionWrapper` class represents a Minecraft function.
+In order to represent a Minecraft "tag", which is a collection of Minecraft functions, the CommandAPI simply uses a `SimpleFunctionWrapper[]`.

 ## SimpleFunctionWrapper methods